usamabilal/COVID_Disparities/README.md

 - Exploratory_Analysis.R: contains all exploratory analysis
 - Models.R: contains the modeling part of the paper using INLA
 - Tables_Figures.R: contains the creation of final tables and visualizations
+- Helper_Functions.R: contains package list, options, and a couple useful functions

+*Other files:*

+- Moran_Table_AllZCTAs.csv: contains local Moran's I results for all ZCTAs/outcomes in each city.

 We used data from three large US cities to characterize spatial and social inequities in testing, positivity, confirmed cases, and mortality.